-I recently came across a brilliant data-modeling case study.
-John Giles, who wrote it, is also the author of the insightful and (for us data geeks) entertaining book, ‘The Nimble Elephant’.
-In this UDV case study, John combined his strategy of applying, and establishing variations from, universal data-modeling patterns to Dan Linstedt’s Data Vault EDW methodology, with impressive results in a very challenging scenario.
-Here are my unofficial summary and impressions.
+I recently came across an interesting data-modeling case study.
+John Giles, who wrote it, is also the author of the insightful and — for us data geeks — entertaining book, ‘The Nimble Elephant’.
+In this UDV case study, John combined his strategy of applying, and establishing variations from, universal data-modeling patterns to Dan Linstedt’s Data Vault EDW methodology, with very practical results in a challenging… Read More